-The UTS academics and practising barristers involved with the development and delivery of the Program in January 2018 included:
+The UTS academics and practising barristers involved with the development and delivery of the Program include:

 - Dr Bryce Douglas-Baker – Fourth Floor Selborne Chambers

-- Mr Alexander Kuklik – 12 Wentworth Selborne Chambers
+- Mr Alexander Kuklik – Third Floor Wentworth Chambers

 - Mr Stuart Lowe – UTS Faculty of Law, Program Convenor